 "The mindless absence of logic in the story of John Lennon's death, drew me deeper and deeper into this twisted history, until I could no longer escape.
 I began to cry often and deeply at the loss of Lennon and sometimes would be left shaking over what I had discovered.“

 I was guided by the sound of his voice and the hand of his spirit.
-I traveled alone along his path, day and night.
+I traveled alone along this path, day and night.
 My psychic mountain seemed insurmountable.
 I believe in spirits.
-I believe that I was touched by the spirit of John Lennon.
-The occurrence was not unusual for me.
-The result was a life changing revelation.
+I believe, that I was touched by the spirit of John Lennon.
+The occurrence is not unusual for me.
+The result is a life changing revelation.

 John Lennon's fate was decided on a remote mountain road between Ras El Metn and Shemlan, Lebanon.

 Britain operated the MECAS language college in Shemlan.
 It gained the reputation as a "Spy School” because some of its graduates worked for intelligence agencies, like the British MI6 and American CIA.

 On November 16, 1973 John Lennon released his "Mind Games" album.
 Hidden in the lyrics, was a message about British expat Alan Watts, who died unexpectedly the same day.
 Watts' body was burned on a nearby beach.
 No autopsy was ever performed.

 John Lennon was gunned down on December 8, 1980 by Mark David Chapman, an alleged fanatic fan of the singer, in New York, who shot Lennon in the back four times.

 The fact that Lennon was a harsh critic of the Vietnam War, which resulted in a lengthy attempt by Richard Nixon’s administration to deport him from the United States, made some people raise the question whether he was actually eliminated by the U.S. government.